Dr. John R. Miecznikowski

 Dr. Miecznikowski started as a Postdoctoral Faculty Fellow (PFF) at Boston University after receiving his Ph.D.
 There, he was involved in team teaching General Chemistry I (CH101), and Inorganic Chemistry (CH232), and he did postdoctoral research under the direction of Prof. John Caradonna.
 His research focused on synthesizing and characterizing Fe(II) and Fe(III) model complexes for the 2-His 1-Carboxylate Motif of mononuclear nonheme iron oxygenases.

-Prof. Miecznikowski started his independent career at Fairfield University in September 2007.
+In January 2007, John formally accepted a position of Assistant Professor of Chemistry at Fairfield University and started his independent career there in September 2007.
 He was selected as the Undergraduate Teacher of the Year at Fairfield University by Alpha Sigma Nu (Jesuit Honor Society) in 2011.
 He was promoted to Associate Professor and awarded tenure in 2013.
 In 2014, Prof. Miecznikowski was awarded the George E. Lang, Jr. Award at the Connecticut State Conference of the American Association of University Professors for outstanding faculty service at Fairfield University.
-He has served on the 2015 full year American Chemical Society General Chemistry committee and is currently serving on the 2017 full year American Chemical Society Exam Committee.
+He has served on the 2015 and 2017 full year American Chemical Society full-year General Chemistry committees.
+He is currently serving on the 2020 Inorganic Chemistry American Chemical Society Exam Committee.
+In 2017, he was elected Secretary of the College of Arts and Sciences and was named Marshal-in-Chief for the Undergraduate and Graduate Commencement Exercises at Fairfield University.